AndFChat/AndFChat/README.md

 ***Why can I only connect with one character at a time?
 Will there be any update to fix this?***

 There is barely enough space on a phone for one character.
 We currently don't see any reason to complicate this by adding multiple connections at the same time.

 ***How do I post an ad?***

 There are two ways to post an ad:

 1. Starting your post with /ad [text] will automatically post the text as an ad.
 2. Write your post and don't send it, select Post Ad in the Actions menu.

 ***How do I ignore or unignore a user?***

 Just type /ignore [name] to ignore, or /unignore [name] to unignore.

+***My device is in battery saver mode and every time I put AndFChat in the background, it logs out.
+What gives?***

+Unfortunately, that is out of our control.
+That is just how battery saver mode works.